ahpohl/smartmeter/README.md

 Configuration of InfluxDB:

-1. Create the InfluxDB `smartmeter` and a user `mqtt`:
+Create the InfluxDB `smartmeter` and a user `mqtt`:
 ```
 $ influx
 CREATE DATABASE "smartmeter"
 CREATE USER "mqtt" WITH PASSWORD "mqtt"
 GRANT ALL ON "smartmeter" TO "mqtt"
 ```

-2. Create a new default retention policy to keep only 28 hours of primary data points:
+Create a new default retention policy to keep only 28 hours of primary data points:
 ```
 CREATE RETENTION POLICY "rp28h" ON "smartmeter" DURATION 28h REPLICATION 1 DEFAULT
 ```

-3. Define continous queries to do the data consolidation in the background:
+Define continous queries for data consolidation in the background:
 ```
 CREATE CONTINUOUS QUERY cq1h ON smartmeter BEGIN SELECT last(energy) - first(energy) AS energy INTO smartmeter.rp28h.hourly FROM smartmeter.rp28h.state GROUP BY time(1h) TZ('Europe/Berlin') END
 CREATE CONTINUOUS QUERY cq1d ON smartmeter BEGIN SELECT last(energy) - first(energy) AS energy, (last(energy) - first(energy)) * mean(price) + mean(rate) * 12 / 365 AS bill INTO smartmeter.autogen.daily FROM smartmeter.rp28h.state GROUP BY time(1d) TZ('Europe/Berlin') END